-- Accommodation: DP Cristal, Duerming Villa de Sarria or similar in Sarria
+- Accommodation: Hotel DP Cristal or similar in Sarria

 Day 2: Sarria – Portomarín | 22km

-Today’s section of the camino begins by crossing the Miño, followed by a steady climb to reach the neighbouring hamlets of Gonzar and Castromaior, where the tiny Romanesque Church of Santa Maria is situated.
-Continue along country roads edged by bright yellow gorse, pine and oak trees to reach the high point of today’s walk at Sierra de Ligonde (750m), then descend to the old hamlet of Ligonde, once a popular resting point along the camino.
-For the last 3km, walk on a dirt track alongside the main road leading into Palas de Rei.
+Today’s section of the camino begins by crossing the Miño, followed by a steady climb to reach the neighbouring hamlets of Gonzar and Castromaior.
+Take a break to visit the tiny Romanesque church, Igrexa de Santa María de Castromaior.
+Continue along country roads lined with bright yellow gorse flowers, pine and oak trees, up to the highest point of today’s walk, Sierra de Ligonde (750m), before descending to the hamlet of Ligonde.
+For the last 3km, follow a dirt track alongside the main road and head towards Palas de Rei.

-- Accommodation: Hotel Mica, Casa Avelina or similar in Palas de Rei
+- Accommodation: Hotel Mica or similar in Palas de Rei

 Day 4: Palas de Rei – Arzúa | 29km

-Leaving Palas de Rei, enter the province of A Coruña and embark on one of the longest but technically very easy sections of the route.
-Pilgrims consider this section the start of the countdown because shortly after Coto, there are stone markers at the side of the path with the distance to Santiago marked.
-Much of the route is shaded and shortly after Melide, it goes through oak and eucalyptus forests.
-Melide is where the Camino Primitivo merges with the Camino Frances.
-We recommend stopping in Melide and take the opportunity to eat the famous Pulpo a la Gallega (Gallician-style octopus) before finally arriving in Arzúa, which is famous for its cheese.
+Leaving Palas de Rei, enter the province of A Coruña and embark on one of the longest, but technically very easy, sections of your journey.
+Pilgrims consider this section as the start of the countdown to Santiago de Compostela, since shortly after Coto, stone markers along the path indicate the remaining distance.
+Much of the route is shaded, particularly after Melide, where the trail winds through oak and eucalyptus forests.
+Melide is where the Camino Primitivo merges with the Camino Frances and it’s a great place to stop for a rest.
+Try the famous Pulpo a la Gallega (Galician-style octopus) before continuing on your way to Arzúa, a town famous for its cheese.

 - Walking for the day: 29km, 7h, ↑225m ↓400m

-- Accommodation: Hotel Arzúa, Pension Casa Costoya or similar in Arzúa
+- Accommodation: Hotel Arzúa or similar in Arzúa

-- Accommodation: O Acivro, Hotel Bello, Hotel Amenal or similar in O Pedrouzo (Hotel Amenal or similar in Amenal)
+- Accommodation: O Acivro or similar in O Pedrouzo (Hotel Amenal or similar in Amenal)

-It is the final stage.
-Walk mostly through rural settings and eucalyptus groves.
-At Monte del Gozo, pilgrims historically make one last stop at the spring in Lavacolla to wash their face and feet before presenting themselves before the Saint.
+Spend the final stage walking mostly through rural landscapes and eucalyptus groves.
+At Monte del Gozo, religious pilgrims historically make one last stop at the spring in Lavacolla, to wash their face and feet before presenting themselves to the Saint.
 Enter the ancient city of Santiago de Compostela and walk the final steps to reach the famous Catedral Basilica de Santiago de Compostela.